Download the report

 Scope and Importance:

-Spanning from 2015 to 2022, this report analyzes free speech trends across 22 open democracies across the globe as identified by national experts in the surveyed countries allows us to investigate how the world’s most free and democratic nations have protected or restricted freedom of expression amidst pivotal global events including devastating terrorist attacks, the COVID-19 pandemic, the war in Ukraine and disinformation campaigns by authoritarian states like Russia and China.
+Spanning from 2015 to 2022, this report analyzes free speech trends across 22 open democracies across the globe as identified by national experts in the surveyed countries.
+The contributors’ input allows us to investigate how the world’s most free and democratic nations have protected or restricted freedom of expression amidst pivotal global events including devastating terrorist attacks, the COVID-19 pandemic, the war in Ukraine and disinformation campaigns by authoritarian states like Russia and China.
 The scale of speech restrictions documented in this report suggests that while democracies face serious challenges, the cure has become worse than the disease and that open societies must look to alternative and non-restrictive measures if they are to protect democracy without sacrificing freedom of expression—without which democracy is meaningless—in the process.

 Our analysis reveals alarming trends: